Obamacare's 10 essential health benefits are services that all health insurance plans must provide to comply with the Affordable Care Act (ACA).

 Impact of the 10 Essential Benefits on the U.S. Economy

 By setting this standard of benefits, the Affordable Care Act keeps insurers from cutting benefits to reduce costs.
 Won't they raise premiums instead?
 No, because millions of currently uninsured Americans will start paying premiums.

-Second, preventive care will reduce costs.
-That's because doctors will find and treat illnesses before they require expensive emergency room visits.
-Millions of families will be able to avoid bankruptcy by getting treated early, or by having the insurance to cover these expenses.
+Obamacare's preventive care benefits reduce the growth rate of the nation's health care costs.
+Doctors can find and treat illnesses before they require expensive emergency room visits.
+Millions of families can avoid bankruptcy by getting treated early, or by having the insurance to cover these expenses.

 Thanks to the Bankruptcy Prevention Act, people lost their entire life savings and homes to meet medical bills.
 After losing everything, they went bankrupt.
-As a result, medical costs are still the No. 1 cause of bankruptcy.
 Health care costs rose to compensate for these unpaid bills.
 As more people have insurance, it should lower health care costs and bankruptcies.

-Third, more young and healthy people will get insurance, thanks to the maternity, newborn and pediatric care.
+More young and healthy people will get insurance, thanks to maternity, newborn and pediatric care.
 That will reduce health insurance costs overall.

 Obamacare's expanded behavioral health benefits help drug addicts, alcoholics, and the mentally ill.
 The expansion of Medicaid makes sure low-income sufferers have coverage.
 That reduces expensive emergency room visits.